conflucedd/luajit-decompiler-v2/README.md

 ## LuaJIT Decompiler v2
+This is fork from marsinator358/luajit-decompiler-v2, thanks him.
+I use claude code and deepseek api to build this version.
+Add support to linux and drop support to windows(well just because I want to make things simple, if you want windows version please just use his origin version)

 *LuaJIT Decompiler v2* is a replacement tool for the old and now mostly defunct python decompiler.
 The project fixes all of the bugs and quirks the python decompiler had while also offering